 In addition to the wedding-only email address, we recommend creating budget spreadsheets, guest list and address inventories, guest responses, and more through Google Drive.
 By creating these living documents, you'll be able to access them in real-time, rather than having to have computer access to open and save a document.
 GoogleDocs and GoogleSheets also have apps that can be easily opened, edited and saved on most devices, enabling you to plan on the go.

 If you're a digital bride, awesome.
 Prefer pen and paper?
 We totally get it.
 But for wedding planning purposes, pick an organization strategy and stick to it.
 If you want to rely on digital calendars, to-do lists, and reminders, make sure you only use those to keep tabs on your tasks and responsibilities.
 Have one planner, calendar or notebook you rely on to keep yourself organized, and utilize that and only that throughout the planning.
 By trying to double store info and appointments, or referring to paper-based tools at some times and digital at another, tasks, reminders, appointments, and more can get lost in the flip-flopping of resources.
 Our best advice is to commit to one device, or one organizer where everything is stored, safe and accurate.

 Designate a Specific Spot

-To stay organized and keep balance within your daily living space, designate a specific spot to store all wedding-related information, paperwork, contracts, etc. We also recommend keeping stamps, envelopes, a pen and some paperclips nearby to stay extra organized, and productive while planning your wedding.
-Whether it's a file box kept under your bed, a folder in a desk drawer, your entire home office or other area of your home, you can easily avoid clutter, increase productivity and avoid misplacing important artifacts by sticking to one spot.
+To stay organized and keep balance within your daily living space, designate a specific spot to store all wedding-related information, paperwork, contracts, etc. We also recommend keeping stamps, envelopes, a pen, and some paperclips nearby to stay extra organized and productive while planning your wedding.
+Whether it's a file box kept under your bed, a folder in a desk drawer, your entire home office, or another area of your home you can easily avoid clutter, increase productivity and avoid misplacing important artifacts by sticking to one spot.